Internship dates: June 2 - July 31, 2017

 - The agency receives the student's resume and letter of recommendation.

 - The student initiates a phone interview with the agency and both parties confirm the placement is a good match.
-If it is not a good match, Fran Elrod will place the intern in another agency, but it is unlikely it will be one of the 'top 3' previously identified.
+If it is not a good match, Ms. Elrod will place the intern in another agency, but it is unlikely it will be one of the 'top 3' previously identified.

 SHECP and the Shepherd Program at W&L endeavor to create opportunities that maximize learning opportunities over the summer.
 The internship is an important piece, but not the only piece of your experience this summer.
+At Washington and Lee University, the summer internship is a 3-credit course (POV453) and required for the Minor.

 - Full participation in the opening and closing conferences.